vpsfreecz/vpsadmin/README.md

 ## Usage

 Every template is in a directory.
 The directory name must match with the template name.
-The directory must contain file `meta.rb` and may contain files `plain.erb` for plain text version and `html.erb` for HTML version.
+The directory must contain file `meta.rb`.
+Templates can be translated to multiple languages and be in plain text or HTML format.

+The template directory may contain files with name in format `<language>.<format>.erb`, e.g. `en.plain.erb` or `en.html.erb`.

 ## `meta.rb` format
 It is a standard Ruby file.
 There is one predefined method `template`.
 It has no